ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 FAQs

-A: Fix the underlying issue and then use an OBD-II scanner to clear the code.
+A: Fix the underlying issue first, then use an OBD-II scanner to clear the code.

 🌙